 Subordination of IRS Lien

-It is not unusual for a taxpayer with a federal tax lien wanting to refinance a home mortgage, either to reduce the interest rate or increase the mortgage amount in order to take money out.
+It is not unusual for a taxpayer with a federal tax lien to want to refinance a home mortgage, either to reduce the interest rate or increase the mortgage amount in order to take money out.
 Since the IRS tax lien has priority over a new mortgage, a lender would not refinance the property.

+The IRS will agree to the subordination when the refinancing proceeds are used to pay down the tax debt.
 In addition, if the taxpayer is able to refinance their home at a lower interest rate, the IRS may agree to the subordination if you can demonstrate you can make a larger monthly installment payment towards the back tax debt.
-In some cases, the IRS may be persuaded by adding a one-time payment towards the taxes along with the larger monthly installment payment.
+In some cases, the IRS may be persuaded to accept a one-time payment toward the taxes along with the larger monthly installment payment.

 Remove IRS Tax Lien